grodriguez86/UP_ML_cartasur/README.md

 So I have to count these values to know which ones are interesting to see and perhaps if we need to filter out these columns in some way:

+## 2020-10-12

+I have added a few elements to cluster the elements using k-means.
+I still have no results on that, however I pushed the code because I think it's important to have that for future references.